Steve Driehaus: 2010 congressional campaign

 Driehaus was challenged by Republican nominee and his predecessor, former U.S. Congressman Steve Chabot, as well as Libertarian nominee James Berns, and Green Party nominee Richard Stevenson.
 As Chabot was ahead in public opinion polls, the DCCC pulled its financial support for TV ads from the Driehaus campaign, indicating to NBC pundit Chuck Todd that they expected Driehaus to be defeated, which he was, 52% to 45%.
-Until the 2022 election of Greg Landsman, Driehaus was the last Democrat to have represented Cincinnati in Congress.
+Until the inauguration of Greg Landsman, Driehaus was the last Democrat to have represented Cincinnati in Congress.

 In October 2012 Driehaus filed a criminal complaint against the Susan B. Anthony List claiming the organization violated Ohio law against making false statements in a campaign advertisement.
 He later asked that the complaint be dropped.
 Driehaus later sued the List, claiming the group caused his "loss of livelihood" by "defaming" him by saying he supported taxpayer funded abortion due to his vote for the Affordable Care Act.
 The case was decided in favor of the Susan B. Anthony List (Defendants) (805 F.Supp.2d 412 (2011)).

 Electoral history

 Peace Corps

-In March 2011, Driehaus was selected for an approximately two and a half years tenure as the Peace Corps' director of HIV and AIDS education in Swaziland.
+In March 2011, Driehaus was selected for an approximately two and a half years tenure as the Peace Corps' director of HIV and AIDS education in Eswatini.
 This follows on his prior African Peace Corps experience as a volunteer.
 His wife and three children moved along with him.
 On June 29, 2011, he completed his staff training and was sworn in for service.

 Personal life

 Driehaus was raised in Green Township by H. Donald and Clare Driehaus, along with his seven siblings.
-He lives with his wife, Lucienne, in Price Hill, Cincinnati.
+He lived with his (now ex) wife, Lucienne, in Price Hill, Cincinnati.
 They are congregants at St. Teresa of Avila Catholic parish.
 His father, Don Driehaus, is a former Hamilton County Democratic Party co-chairman.

 He was succeeded in the Ohio House of Representatives by his sister Denise.
 Their father died on September 21, 2008, aged 75.

 In 2018, Driehaus launched GoodGovernmentGroup, a consulting firm based in Cincinnati.